 This means that while one eye looks forwards to focus on an object, the other eye turns either inwards, outwards, upwards or downwards.
-This means that the eyes do not work together as a pair all the time.
+The eyes do not work together as a pair all the time.

 Most squints occur in young children.
 Sometimes when a child has a squint, the sight in the eye which turns may be weaker (this is called a "lazy eye").
-Squints can also develop in adults but for different reasons to what causes them in young children.
+Squints can also develop in adults but for different reasons to young children.
 This information will take a look at childhood squints.

 Most people have eyes that work together as a pair.
 When you look at an object your eyes will be pointing in the same direction and focusing at the same point.
 Your brain will receive similar but slightly different pictures from each eye so it can join them together to allow you to have binocular and three dimensional (3D) vision.
 This allows you to have depth perception (also known as stereopsis) and to judge how far away things are.